What Is Local Search Marketing and How to Win More Local Customers

 • Over 80% of “near me” searches happen on smartphones

-For small business owners and multi-location brands alike, this makes localised search far more valuable than generic web traffic.
+For small business owners and multi-location brands alike, this makes localised search far more valuable than generic web traffic, and shows why local SEO is important.

 The real bottleneck is visibility, not demand.
 Potential customers are already searching for “roof repair Newcastle” or “childcare in Hawthorn” every day.
-The question is whether your business appears when they do.
+The constraint is your business’s online presence and online visibility: whether your business appears when they do.

 Consider these scenarios: